NCAT hears and decides cases about community and neighbourhood schemes disputes under the Community Land Management Act 1989.

 Appeals against an Adjudicator's decision and other dispute types such as requests for penalty orders and unit entitlement are determined by the Tribunal at hearing.
 Learn about the

-Tribunal hearing and appeals process for strata and community schemes matters.
+Tribunal hearing and appeals process for community schemes matters.

 After lodging your application you can expect a first hearing within 8 weeks.